Milan Radoičić: Sanctions

 On 8 December 2021, the U.S. Department of the Treasury added Radoičić to its Specially Designated Nationals (SDN) list.
 Individuals on the list have their assets blocked and U.S. persons are generally prohibited from dealing with them.
+Zvonko Veselinović, his brother Žarko, Milan Radoičić and two others were described as belonging to corrupt networks connected to transnational organized crime, involved in the bribing of Kosovo and Serbian security officials to allow the smuggling of goods, drug money and weaponry.